-The Chief Wiseacre writes about later-life adventures on the uncharted waters of professional meandering, financial brinksmanship, athletic exploration, and pandemic improvisation.
+The Chief Wiseacre writes about later-life adventures on the uncharted waters of romantic meandering, social exploration, financial brinksmanship, and pandemic improvisation.
 The Times Union website used to host these musings, which have since migrated to Medium.com and this website’s blog realm.
 Links to essays from 2020-21 appear below, starting with the explanation for the whole deal: Introducing Advancing: Getting Along With Life.

 Depending on your politics, Facebook is a vehicle for conspiracies that provoke death and destruction.
 Or it’s censoring free speech by shutting down the accounts of those conspirators.
 Either way, what can anybody do about it?